vangoghworldwide/linkedart/exhibitions.md

 In order to link an artwork to an exhibition, create a separate Thing, typed as E7_Activity.

 ## Identifying an exhibition
 Every exhibition MUST HAVE an uri, identifying the exhibition.
+A blank node for an exhibition is not allowed.

 ## Typing
 Every E7_Activity MUST BE typed as such with rdf:type.
 Additionaly, every exhibition MUST HAVE P2_has_type relation to AAT-uri for "exhibition": http://vocab.getty.edu/aat/300054766.